Woman 1180x400px 1

-Vitamin D: How do you know if you are getting enough?
+Vitamin D: How do you know if you are Getting Enough?

-New Zealanders get about 80% of their vitamin D requirements from the sunlight on their skin, with the remainder coming from the food they eat.
+However in New Zealand, around 5% of adults are deficient in vitamin D, with a further 27% with insufficient levels of vitamin D. New Zealanders get about 80% of their vitamin D requirements from the sunlight on their skin, with the remainder coming from the food they eat.
 So, what happens when we spend so much time indoors?

 Can we get enough vitamin D in winter?